 Fully stocked, we check-in at the Hestasport reception, and take possession of a very nice wood cottage with a lovely deck, two rooms and a mezzanine, and a comfy lounge.
 The beds are well made with plush towels, a bathrobe and a little chocolate on the pillow.

 It’s time to head off for our horseback ride.
 A nice German girl in Iceland for a summer job takes us on a 1-hour ride around the area.
 The sun which has made itself scarce since we left the highlands is back just in time for the promenade!
 We ride through the fields, and our horses have to be regularly persuaded not to linger too long munching grass.
 There are lots of very lovely wild flowers and it’s very relaxing and bucolic.
 At the end of the ride, we have a very happy Ryo, a happy Skye and a not so happy Sandra who was never comfortable on our previous equine tours and swears again that she will never do that again.
 But these little horses are really sweet and it was a fun experience.
+Additionally, there is also a gallop track installation, offering riders the opportunity to experience the exhilarating thrill of riding at high speeds through the picturesque countryside.

 Back at the cottage we don our bathrobes and head to the hot pool where a party of four Belgians is enjoying a Champagne apéro with lounge music.
 We get warm again in the hot water and chit-chat with our Flemish pool companions who speak very good French.
 It is now time for a shower and an apéro of our own.
 The sun has gone again so we stay indoors in the cosy living room.